Trends

 Ottawa, December 2012

-This is a classic problem for newcomers to Canada: local employers would rather hire a candidate with previous work experience in Canada; but of course you need to start somewhere and find someone willing to give you a chance.
+This is a classic problem for newcomers to Canada—local employers would rather hire a candidate with previous work experience in Canada; but, of course, you need to start somewhere and find someone willing to give you a chance to get this Canadian experience in the first place.

-The “Canadian experience” catch 22 can be incredibly frustrating for newcomers eager to enter the job market.
-And you’d think in a country where over 250,000 immigrants land every year, employers would be used to deal with foreign degree, experience and credentials!
+The “Canadian experience” catch-22 can be incredibly frustrating for newcomers eager to enter the job market.
+And you’d think in a country where over 250,000 immigrants land every year, employers would be used to dealing with foreign degrees, experience and credentials!

 Canadians do get more vacation time than Americans, but overall, you do not get a lot of time off.